 Work in progress.

-Visitors to this website, are welcome to offer comments, especially with suggested attributions.
+Visitors to this website, are welcome to offer comments, especially with any suggested attributions.
 Helpful comments can be added to this post, or sent by email.

 ---------------------------------------

 This was purchased from America, but is an English "revival miniature" of c.1900-20.
-The vendor description recorded a belief it was either on hand-painted on paper or a lithograph, and it was offered as unsigned, although the vendor did note a date of 1918. ds 1533
+The vendor description had recorded a mistaken belief it was either on hand-painted on paper or a lithograph, and it was offered as unsigned, although the vendor did note a date of 1918. ds 1533

 Although difficult to see, it appeared to be signed and then dated 1918 at lower left, almost under the frame.
 It is a little above average size for a miniature, with sight size of 130mm x 100mm, and when it arrived, it was possible to confirm it was painted, and was signed "Annie G Fletcher RMS 1918".